 So here how I break it down to three basic parts to work with:

-1) How music works (theory, how pitches are organized, the musical alphabet.
+1) How music works (theory, how pitches are organised, the musical alphabet.
 I have designed my own maps and worksheet to help make sense of it all.)

-2) How does theory show up on the guitar (theory turned into real sounds you can recognize, identify by ear, by feelings and relate to songs you've heard.
-Ear training, (use your voice even if you don't want to sing in public) chords and melody start to tell a story, visual learners recognize shapes.
-You start to "hear in color".
+2) How does theory show up on the guitar (theory turned into real sounds you can recognise, identify by ear, by feelings and relate to songs you've heard.
+Ear training, (use your voice even if you don't want to sing in public) chords and melody start to tell a story, visual learners recognise shapes.
+You start to "hear in colour".

 3) How to play with the flow ( Ergonomics, technique, body, breath, posture)